aricent/secure-cloud-native-fabric/README.md

 The Security-Posture should be applicable to different cloud infrastructure types – OpenStack, Kubernetes, Docker.
 It would however also have specific policies and audit-rules for specific cloud-types.
 The essential elements of a security posture are :
 <br/><br/>
-1.**Security Requirements** : These can be Compliance Requirements like CIS, GDPR, PCI-DSS e.t.c.
+1.  **Security Requirements** : These can be Compliance Requirements like CIS, GDPR, PCI-DSS e.t.c.
 <br/>
-2.**Asset Groups / Categories** : These are the different asset-types that you would like to secure, for example a Kubernetes Cluster, OpenStack Nodes etc.
+2.  **Asset Groups / Categories** : These are the different asset-types that you would like to secure, for example a Kubernetes Cluster, OpenStack Nodes etc.
 <br/>
-3.**Security Controls** : The type of Security Controls you would like to impose, for example Network-Security, Runtime / Behavioral Security, Image Vulnerability etc.
+3.  **Security Controls** : The type of Security Controls you would like to impose, for example Network-Security, Runtime / Behavioral Security, Image Vulnerability etc.
 <br/>
-4.**Auditors** : These are auditor-types which will be associated with Security-Controls to check if the Security Control is effective.
+4.  **Auditors** : These are auditor-types which will be associated with Security-Controls to check if the Security Control is effective.
 <br/>

 SCF sits alongside the Cloud PaaS and integrates with the Cloud Orchestrator to provide security monitoring and configuration services.